 Andrew Watkin, head of the Carter Jonas Energy Team, commented, “We had hoped that the review date of 1 April 2012 would have been adhered to, but following our warning on 20 October after the consultation meeting at Westminster with the DECC, yet again they have moved the goal posts, now suggesting rates of return for projects will be approximately 50 per cent lower once the new tariff rates are in place.
 This is, to be frank, completely frustrating for all involved in the solar PV sector and will result in redundancies as well as businesses going into receivership.

 The DECC are modelling on a return of 4.5 per cent.
 The issue for many will be that whilst the Bank of England base rates remain at 0.5 per cent, low interest rates are currently being paid on cash held on deposit, it really boils down to whether investors are prepared to gamble on future electricity price levels and build those prices into the financial model for each project.

 Watkin continues, “We have also seen the introduction of the Renewable Heat Incentive (RHI) delayed this year.
 With the current economic turbulence in the Eurozone, investor confidence is unlikely to withstand another boom and bust business model in the renewable energy sector.
 The DECC should be intent on sticking to strategies to develop the sector with steady growth to ensure investor confidence is restored.

 For press information please contact Gemma Haimes, head of PR, Carter Jonas, 020 7298 1822 email@example.com

 Andrew is a Partner, based in Peterborough and operates throughout the country.
-He heads the Carter Jonas Energy and Marine Team which deals with a wide range of renewable energy schemes, includin...
+He works in the Carter Jonas Energy and Marine Team which deals with a wide range of renewable energy schemes, including...